11 Essentials for Your Rental Home Binder

 - Septic system

-4) List of the House’s Quirks
+4. List of the House’s Quirks

 Every house has a couple of quirks, but you’ll have to clue your tenants in so they know how to use the unique door lock system or show them the exact shimmy needed to open the finicky windows.
-Also include:

-- Sensitive plumbing
+- Sensitive plumbing practices

-- Access to attic and crawlspace
+- Access to the attic and crawlspace

 - Dehumidifier in the basement

-5) Pictures of Important Features
+5. Pictures of Important Features

-- Main water turn off/on
+- Main water turnoff/on valve

 - Electrical box